 Best Delta credit card with no annual fee: Delta SkyMiles Blue Amex

-If you don't fly Delta that often and just want to earn Delta SkyMiles without paying an annual fee, the Delta Blue Amex is a basic, no-frills Delta credit card.
-With 2 miles earned for every dollar you spend at restaurants worldwide, access to Delta's Pay with Miles program, and no foreign transaction fees, this card actually has a decent number of features for an airline credit card in the no-annual-fee camp.
+If you normally don’t fly Delta that often — even when travel isn’t disrupted — and just want to earn Delta SkyMiles without paying an annual fee, the Delta Blue Amex is a basic, no-frills Delta credit card.
+With 2 miles earned for every dollar you spend at restaurants worldwide, access to Delta’s Pay with Miles program, and no foreign transaction fees, this card actually has a decent number of features for an airline credit card in the no-annual-fee camp (see rates and fees).

-People who check bags on Delta for at least two trips each year will want a more powerful Delta credit card, since the Delta Blue Amex doesn't have a checked bag fee waiver.
-But for the once-in-a-while traveler, Delta's no-annual-fee credit card may be worth considering, especially right now while it has a limited-time welcome offer.
+People who check bags on Delta for at least two trips each year will want a more powerful Delta credit card, since the Delta Blue Amex doesn’t have a checked bag fee waiver.
+But for the once-in-a-while traveler, Delta’s no-annual-fee credit card may be worth considering.

-Now through April 1, 2020, you'll earn 15,000 bonus miles after you spend $1,000 in purchases on your new card in your first three months.
-Based on the points valuations of CNN Underscored's partner The Points Guy, Delta SkyMiles are worth 1.2 cents apiece, meaning these 15,000 bonus miles are worth $180.
+You can also earn 10,000 bonus miles after you spend $500 in purchases on your new Delta Blue Amex card in your first three months after opening your account.
+Based on the points valuations of frequent flyer website The Points Guy, Delta SkyMiles are worth 1.1 cents apiece, meaning these 10,000 bonus miles are worth $110.

 Best for occasional Delta flyers: Delta SkyMiles Gold Amex

-The Delta Gold Amex credit card has no annual fee the first year, and then a $99 annual fee starting at your first renewal, so you can try out the card for a year to see if it's right for you.
+The Delta Gold Amex credit card has an introductory annual fee of $0 for the first year, and then a $99 annual fee starting at your first renewal (see rates and fees), so you can try out the card for a year to see if it’s right for you.

-With the Delta Gold Amex, you'll receive 2 miles per dollar at restaurants and US supermarkets, plus up to $100 in Delta flight credit after spending $10,000 in a calendar year.
-In other words, people who can put $834 per month in purchases on this card can essentially offset the entire annual fee with the flight credit.
+With the Delta Gold Amex, you’ll receive 2 miles per dollar at restaurants and U.S. supermarkets, plus up to $100 in Delta flight credit after spending $10,000 in a calendar year.
+In other words, even after the annual fee kicks in for the second year and beyond, people who can put $834 per month in purchases on this card can essentially offset the entire annual fee with the flight credit.

 Best for regular Delta flyers: Delta SkyMiles Platinum Amex